 While a general figure, experts believe you will need 70% of your pre-retirement income in retirement.
-Conventional wisdom says that in order not to outive your retirement nest egg, the sustainable with draw rate is 4%-5%.
-This means for every $1,000,000 in retirement savings, you can generate between $40,000 and $50,000 in annual income.
+Conventional wisdom says that in order not to outlive your retirement nest egg, the sustainable withdrawal rate is 4%-5%.
+This means for every $1,000,000 in retirement savings, you can withdraw between $40,000 and $50,000 in annual income.

 As this is unique to every investor your best course of action is to sit down with your financial planner before you retire to create your Retirement Strategy.

 Would you like more information?
 Call us today at 877-595-0833 or fill out the form below.

 International Markets continue to be the most favored area of investment for the first quarter of 2018 and looking forward for the next 12 months.
 The best performing asset class in Q1 was emerging market.Read full story here